vkranurag/amfoss-tasks/introspection/README.md

 With the best of my knowledge and abilities, I will contribute anything necessary for the club.
 Also I would love to work in teams, as I said earlier that I am a team player.

 ### 4.Do you have any feedback for the selection process?
 The registration was really easy and the senior members are so friendly and are very helpful.
-Everything else so far is great!!:)
+Everything so far is great!!:)